 Reported claims are handled and reserved on a claim-by-claim basis.
 The Company employs in-house specialised claims personnel.
 In addition to having in place authority levels for its staff to negotiate claims, it also employs a panel of external loss adjusters and technical experts who are regularly utilised in the Company's quest for sound and equitable claim handling.
+In the case of cells, the Company outsources claims handling to specialised third party administrators who, where necessary, may be permitted to sub-outsource certain services e.g. mobile phone repairs.

 The Company has a policy of analysing claims progressions and thus determines if reserving policies adopted in the past have been successful.
-This procedure has pre-dated the setting up of the Company as an underwriter and the Company in fact tracks claims which were incurred in years during which the Company formerly acted as an agent for overseas principals.
+This procedure has pre-dated the setting up of the Company as an underwriter.

 The Company actively pursues early settlement of all claims to reduce exposure to unpredictable developments and equally the Company maintains a proactive system that ensures that timely action is taken on all claims and reviews are carried out when required.
-This is particularly important in the context of motor and liability claims.
-In the context of reserving active use is made of a panel of legal advisors and full acquaintance is made with courtroom developments by our specialist claims team headed by the claims director.
+This is particularly important in the context of motor and liability claims and in the case of such claims arising from cells, this function is performed by the outsourced specialist administrators and supervised by the relevant cell committee.
+In the context of reserving active use is made of a panel of legal advisors and full acquaintance is made with courtroom developments by our specialist claims team supervised by the chief underwriting officer.